ahmad-den/Cookie-chef/README.md

 Contributing
 --------------
-- Improve the translations or add new languages [here](http://www.getlocalization.com/editthiscookie/)
+- Improve the translations or add new languages [here](http://www.getlocalization.com/cookiechef/)

 How to Install
 --------------

-Install it on Chrome from [here](https://chrome.google.com/webstore/detail/edit-this-cookie/fngmhnnpilhplaeedifhccceomclgfbg)
+Install it on Chrome from the Chrome Web Store (coming soon)